wtripp180901/dawn-hpc/docs/secret-rotation.md

   annotations:
     # Allow the sealed secret controller to take over this secret after bootstrapping
     sealedsecrets.bitnami.com/managed: "true"
+  labels:
+    # Tell the cluster-api-addon-provider to watch this resource for
+    # changes and update any Manifest or HelmRelease addon resources
+    # which refer to it whenever this secret is changed / rotated.
+    addons.stackhpc.com/watch: "true"
 stringData:
   clouds.yaml: |
     <INSERT THE CONTENTS OF YOUR NEW SECRET’S CLOUDS.YAML, PAYING ATTENTION TO THE